 And there was a Bajoran "Gratitude Festival" in Star Trek: Deep Space Nine — they stopped short of eating turkey, although there is a reference in one episode to a Thanksgiving Day dinner Sisko served, which did include turkey and stuffing.

-They also had Thanksgiving in "Charlie X", an early first season episode of the Original Series.
-The cook (in a voice cameo by Gene Roddenberry) complains that all he has to serve the crew is reconstituted meatloaf, until Charlie changes them to "turkeys...real turkeys".
+Averted in "Charlie X", an early first season episode of the Original Series.
+The cook (in a voice cameo by Gene Roddenberry) complains that all he has to serve the crew for Thanksgiving dinner is reconstituted meatloaf, until Charlie changes them to "turkeys...real turkeys".

 The O.C. featured resident Deadpan Snarker Seth Cohen inventing "Chrismukkah" to cope with having a Jewish father and a Christian mother.